KatherineMichel/python-and-django-resources/README.md

 Paul
 https://twitter.com/pganssle/status/1230848453321904130 | Paul Ganssle on Twitter: "Oh boy.
 Standard library time zone implementation is now passing a lot of tests.
 Still a bunch of TODO comments and tests to write but I think the API might be close to final.
-Looks like it's time to start in on the documentation.😬 #python #timezones #documentation" / Twitter
+Looks like it's time to start in on the documentation.😬 #python #timezones #documentation" / Twitter https://twitter.com/pganssle/status/1213826961182744576 | Paul Ganssle on Twitter: "I soft-launched this a few weeks back, but here is my most polished (i.e. not very) @rustlang project to date: metadata-backup, a tool for backing up your file system metadata.
+Contributions welcome! https://t.co/dg43qKxjFR" / Twitter

 Scam
 https://twitter.com/webology/status/1202238650416807936 | ❄☃ Jeff Triplett 🎄 on Twitter: "🚨 PSA: Python friends, please doublecheck if you accidentally have "python3-dateutil" (THREE) and/or "jeIlyfish" installed.
 They attempt to steal your GPG and SSH keys. https://t.co/OcfL165pXA" / Twitter